 #1 Updated by Jose Carlos Garcia Sogo about 7 years ago

 I have seen this behavior only when I have an old installation of darktable and I install on top of it a new one (compiling from source, not installing a package).
 Are you sure you have removed your install dir before installing a new version?
 Have you removed build/ dir inside the source dir before compiling?

 Can you reproduce?

 #2 Updated by jfendler - about 7 years ago

 I actually did compile from source and installed on top of an existing installation.
 But even now after removing all build files and installing from scratch the effect remains the same (every now and then, that is).

 I also noticed the Crop/Rotate plugin not working correctly (or actually: not displaying the image and crop region correctly) whenever the thumbnail view does not show.
 I don't have any hard evidence, but it seems the two effects are closely linked.
 Other plugins appear to work normally so far but I haven't tried them all yet.

 #3 Updated by stefano_fornari - about 7 years ago

 I confirm the behaviour.
 I too installed from source discarding a old version (but the new installation dir was different from the standard ubuntu dir).
 Crop completely screws up, like in the attached image.
 This can be a major issue.
 I would ask to rise the severity unless you have already a workaround or explanation why it happens only installing from source.

-#4 Updated by sebix - Sebastian almost 7 years ago
+#4 Updated by sebix - Sebastian about 7 years ago

 Reproducable in current master (release-1.0-579-gf1e5fde) just as in 1.0.3.